Oscar Garré: Career

-Garré played for the Argentina national team, he was part of the squad that won the 1986 World Cup.
+Garré was part of the Argentina squad that won the 1986 World Cup.

 In 1994, he went to Israel, where he played for Hapoel Kfar Saba and Hapoel Be'er Sheva in the local football league.
 He retired in 1996, aged almost 40.

 After retirement, he has coached such teams as Lanús, Chile's Universidad Católica, and Huachipato.
 Between August 2006, and 2007 he worked as the coach of his former club Ferro Carril Oeste, he was replaced with former Argentina teammate José Luis Brown.